 The smell of homemade bread is reason enough to dive into the world of baking it.
-And, because this recipe for Classic Amish White Bread is so easy, you just might give up buying store-bought white bread forever.
+And, because this classic Amish White Bread Recipe is so easy, you just might give up buying store-bought white bread forever.

 I mean really, is there a better aroma than freshly baked homemade bread?
 Nah, I don't think so.